-School holidays, days off, activities and all other important days are included in the school calendar in our information poster and also on the school website.
-During staff development days the pupils are free but the teachers will come to school.
+School holidays, days off, activities and all other important days are included in our foldable School year calendar 2020-2021 which not only includes dates but also more practical information about the school, handed out at the beginning of the school year and also to be found on the school website.
+During staff development days the students are free but the teachers will come to school.
 These days deal with team building, individual career planning, English, Numeracy and International Primary Curriculum planning, professional development, etcetera.
 We will always try to inform parents as far in advance as possible, but count on your understanding in those cases where professional development opportunities arise without us being able to give you prior warning.